Tiger Team Training

 Caroline Lewis – Account Manager

 “I found the training session very valuable.
-It made me step away and view what I do in my roll from an outside perspective, which is something you rarely have time to do.
+It made me step away and view what I do in my role from an outside perspective, which is something you rarely have time to do.
 To identify areas of strength and weakness from which to build and improve, and especially what I could learn from colleagues and their methods and approaches, was very helpful.
 We sometimes take for granted what it is we do – and I enjoyed the challenges presented and the focus on key techniques that I can bring in to my own approach of my role.

 There were moments over the 2 days that I found difficult as it took me out of my comfort zone and forced me to participate in ways I would not normally feel comfortable – being an introverted ‘Green’.
 I have already applied lessons learnt such as the elevator pitch in the real world – where I was requested to give one at a Partner meeting.
 The training was certainly something I could draw from in that situation.”